All Episodes

 That sort of thing.

-So you will change, your friends will notice, you will notice, uh family members will notice, and a lot of people will not like this.
+Family members will notice, and a lot of people will not like this.

 And one thing that really won't like it is your ego, because it has to die in the process.

-And uh it knows this.
+And it knows this.

-So anyway, back to the meditation techniques.
+So, anyway, back to the meditation techniques.

-The ego's gonna really bitch.
+The ego is going to really bitch.

-Um so uh persist through the pain.
+So, persist through the pain.

 It's just merely pain.

-Change, shift, you know, you go through these things.
+You know, you go through these things.

-Those same thirty people, if they persist and they're in there a year later, will come on in for an hour's meditation, it'll probably be more likely an overnighter, and they'll sit, and within, oh, maybe two minutes, three minutes, the place is totally silent.
+Those same 30 people, if they persist and they're in there a year later, will come on in for an hour's meditation.

 But other than that, there's just no noise.

-And that's because you have learned, you've taught yourself the process of how to sit.
+You've taught yourself the process of how to sit.

-I do not, for the early meditators recommend the lying down techniques.
+I do not, for the early meditators, recommend the lying down techniques.

-Uh so now the the idea here, sorry about that, is to move and shift your consciousness around during the period of time that you're learning to meditate.
+So now, the idea here, sorry about that, is to move and shift your consciousness around during the period of time that you're learning to meditate.

 The moving and shifting of consciousness is not the goal.